Zoom (software): Data routing

 Zoom admitted that some calls in early April 2020 and prior were mistakenly routed through servers in mainland China, prompting some governments and businesses to cease their usage of Zoom.
 The company later announced that data of free users outside of China would "never be routed through China" and that paid subscribers will be able to customize which data center regions they want to use.
 The company has data centers in Europe, Asia, North America, and Latin America.

 Regulatory issues

 In August 2021, the Data Protection regulatory body in Hamburg, Germany, ruled that Zoom was operating in the European Union in breach of the General Data Protection Regulation (GDPR).
-This is due to the fact that, as per the Schrems II ruling, data that is being transferred out of the EU must be given the same protections that provided by the GDPR.
+This is due to the fact that, as per the Schrems II ruling, data that is transferred out of the EU must be protected as the GDPR requires.
 The data gathered by Zoom was being sent to the United States.